 - Hardcore fans who attend 3 or more events a year make up 17% of the audience.
 These people spend twice as much as casual fans

 What does your audience look like?
-Remember, there can be more than 1 audience segment which may be valuable to a sponsor.
+Remember, there can be more than 1 audience segment that may be valuable to a sponsor.

 Step 2 – The sponsor’s ideal customers

-Once you understand who your audience is, we can look at who the sponsor’s ideal customers are.
+Once you understand your audience, we can look at who the sponsor’s ideal customers are.
 For electric vehicles, research shows the demographics look like this: